Msteele77/team-profile-generator/README.md

 ## Get Started

 - Clone the repository to your local machine and run npm install in the command line to install the dependencies required to run the application.
+- Type node index.js in the command line to bring up a series of questions.
 - Fill out each prompt for each employee and when all employees have been entered you can choose to complete the team which generates the HTML file.

 ## Technologies Used